uriel-reyes/sellertools/README.md

     }]
     ```

-- **Price Management**:
-  - Channel-specific pricing for products in a seller's store
-  - Clear visual indication of products with and without pricing

 ### Promotion Management
 - Create and manage store-specific product discounts
 - Support for percentage and fixed amount discount types